shigueojp/cdk-amplify-react/README.md

    1. Run `git add .`
    3. Run `git checkout -b dev`
    4. Run `git commit -am 'Pushing all amplify configurations files.'`
-2. This file should be in **both** branches in order to run CI/CD with success.
+2. This file should be in **both** branches in order to have a CI/CD with success.

 ## Running in your local development